Handbrake off in growth drive

-The tenant, Orangeworks (a Dutch food-processing and handling machinery business), signed a new 15-year triple net lease with no break and rents 100% linked to CPI when the building was completed in July 2019.
+The tenant, Orangeworks (a Dutch food-processing and handling machinery business), signed a new 15-year triple net lease (the tenant is responsible for taxes, insurance and maintenance costs) with no break and rents 100% linked to CPI when the building was completed in July 2019.
 The building spec includes a five tonne/sqm floor loading capacity and five loading doors.
 There is an option to extend the building by an additional 3,000 sqm.

 Why does the manager like it?
 The manager likes the location’s strong fundamentals, the triple net lease (in a market where landlords are typically responsible for repairs and maintenance), the length of the lease and the 100% inflation-linkage.

 ASLI paid €30.0m for this asset during its construction and was paid a coupon until it was completed in July 2019.
 It comprises 36,250 sqm of space located in the heart of the Netherlands, near the fast-growing town of Almere.
 Inditex/Zara has recently built a 100,000 sqm facility here, underlining the area’s desirability as a logistics hotspot.
 In addition, nearby Lelystad airport is being expanded.

 The building is let to VSH Fittings (a Dutch pipes and fittings business, and a subsidiary of Aalberts Industries) on a triple net lease with 13 years to expiry, 100% linked to CPI (but capped at 2.4%).